Ichimoku cloud analysis: GBP/USD, USD/CAD, USD/CHF

 Editors’ Picks

-EUR/USD is battling 1.0600 on its road to recovery in the European session on Tuesday.
-The pair is drawing support from a pause in the US Dollar rally alongside the US Treasury bond yields, as risk sentiment stabilizes.
-US data awaited.
+EUR/USD is in the red near 1.0550, having broken the Asian consolidation to the downside in the European session on Monday.
+The pair is weighed by a buoyant US Dollar amid higher US Treasury bond yields and a cautious mood.
+US ISM PMI and Powell's speech eyed.